Radio Caroline: 1990–1991: After the raid

 Although most broadcasting staff left at that time, some remained for a year as caretakers while funding and equipment were sought.
 The station tried to obtain a licence from a developing country, hoping it might offer protection from the new provisions in the Broadcasting Act 1990 which came into force on 31 December that year.

 In November 1991, the ship lost its anchor in a storm and drifted onto the Goodwin Sands in the Channel.
-The crew (Christian Cobley, Wendy Shepherd, Steve Conway, Stuart Dobson, Neil Gates, and Ricky Jones) was rescued by an Royal Air Force helicopter.
+The crew (Christian Cobley, Wendy Shepherd, Steve Conway, Stuart Dobson, Neil Gates, and Ricky Jones) was rescued by a Royal Air Force helicopter.
 The Ross Revenge was salvaged after several attempts and brought into harbour in Dover, ending 27 years of Radio Caroline's unlicensed offshore career.

 Since 1991: Licensed Support Group era

 Since 1991, the Ross Revenge has been maintained by enthusiasts called the Radio Caroline Support Group, originally the Ross Revenge Support Group.
 From 2007, the ship was docked at Tilbury, where a volunteer crew repaired and maintained it.
 The ship has working radio studios, from which both Caroline and BBC Essex have broadcast.
 On 31 July 2014 the ship was moved to the Blackwater Estuary in Essex.

 Former offshore broadcasters who continue on the station are: Roger Mathews, Nigel Harris, Martin Fisher, Marc Jacobs, Johnny Lewis, Doug Wood, Dave Foster, Cliff Osbourne, Chris Pearson, Bob Lawrence, Jeremy Chartham and Ad Roberts.
 Evangelical programmes and sponsored specialist music are broadcast.
 During Easter 2008, the station broadcast live for three days from the Ross Revenge, featuring presenters who had worked on the Mi Amigo in the late 1970s: Roger Mathews, Mike Stevens, Bob Lawrence, Brian Martin, Martin Fisher, Cliff Osbourne, Jeremy Chartham, Marc Jacobs, Ad Roberts, Dick Verheul and Kees Borrell.